Try out this delicious Eggplant Rollatini. *Recipe updated from 2017*

 - After 15 minutes, place your eggplant on baking sheets (I needed two) and cook for 15 minutes flipping hallway.

-- As eggplant is cooking, make your tofu ricotta.
+- As the eggplant slices are cooking, make your tofu ricotta.
 Begin by placing your tofu in a bowl and mashing it with a fork.
 Gradually add in your vegan cream cheese and continue to stir.
-Place in remaining tofu ingredients and stir until combined.
+Add in remaining tofu ricotta ingredients and stir until combined.

 - Once is eggplant is done, take out of oven and let cool.
 Do not turn oven off.
 Flip eggplant frequently as it cools to prevent condensation and making them too moist.